-Before starting the procedure, make sure your file contains all necessary information.
+Before starting the procedure, make sure your file contains all the necessary information.

-If these information are missing or do not meet the requirements stated above, please change the data in the file before upload it in DashThis.
+If this information is missing or does not meet the requirements stated above, please change the data in the file before uploading it in DashThis.

 Step 2: Create the template (CSV Files Manager)